DesmondMokhali/Analyzing-South-African-Education-Practices-2023-Data-/README.md

 **3.5 Comparative Analysis:**
 Conduct comparative analyses to draw meaningful insights.

-Use charts and graphs to visualize data, facilitating the identification of patterns and trends.
+Used charts and graphs to visualize data, facilitating the identification of patterns and trends.

 ## **Summary**